Efficiency is the secret to a good backpacking experience.

 Wrapping Things Up

-However, any of these seven choices are already solid options and more importantly – just an order away.
+However, any of these sixteen choices are already solid options and more importantly – just an order away.